 The cost of absence to your business

-But how much does absence actually cost your business, and how do you record and monitor those peaks in unplanned staff leave?
+So, how much does absence cost your business?
+And how do you record and track peaks in unplanned staff leave?

 The benefits of monitoring absence